Jennifer Malat: Career

-In 2020, Malat left her position at the University of Cincinnati to become the dean of the Virginia Commonwealth University College of Humanities and Sciences.
-In 2022, she joined the Office of Development and Alumni Relations to support senior leaders' efforts to ensure an inclusive approach to philanthropy at Virginia Commonwealth University.
+In 2020, Malat left her position at the University of Cincinnati for Virginia Commonwealth University.
+She first served as dean of the College of Humanities and Sciences.
+Then in 2022, she joined the Office of Development and Alumni Relations to support senior leaders' efforts to ensure an inclusive approach to philanthropy at Virginia Commonwealth University.

+In 2023, Malat was appointed dean of the College of Arts & Sciences at the University of New Mexico, and she began her term on August 21, 2023.